Contributor Guide

 Documentation Tests

-TL;DR: Run ./nox.sh -s docs to build and test the documentation.
+TL;DR: Run just docs to build & test the documentation.

 See below for more info on the documentation build process.
-In addition to building the documentation, the test/docs.sh shell script uses Sphinx’s doctest builder to ensure the documented output of usage examples is accurate.
-Note that the README.md file’s ```python code sections are transformed into {doctest} directives by docs/conf.py during the documentation build process.
+In addition to building the documentation, this uses Sphinx’s doctest builder to ensure the documented output of usage examples is accurate.
+Note that the README.md file’s ```python code sections are transformed into {doctest} directives by docs/source/conf.py during the documentation build process.
 This allows the README.md to render code with syntax highlighting on Github & PyPI while still ensuring accuracy using doctest.

 Packaging Tests

-TL;DR: Run ./nox.sh -s packaging to build and test the package.
+TL;DR: Run just packaging to test the package build.

-We use build to build source distributions and wheels.
+We use uv to build source distributions and wheels.
 We then use check-wheel-contents to test for common errors and mistakes found when building Python wheels.
 Finally, we use twine check to check whether or not pysparkplug’s long description will render correctly on PyPI.
-To test the package build, run ./nox.sh -s packaging.
-While there is no configuration for build or twine, the configuration for check-wheel-contents can be found in the pyproject.toml file at the root of the repo.

 Documentation

-TL;DR: To build and test the documentation, run ./nox.sh -s docs.
+TL;DR: To build the documentation website, run just docs.

 We use Sphinx for documentation site generation.
-To build the documentation, run ./nox.sh -s docs.
-To view it, open docs/build/html/index.html in your browser.
+To view them, open docs/build/html/index.html in your browser.

 API Reference

-The “API Reference” page is mostly auto-generated using the autodoc, autosummary, intersphinx, and linkcode Sphinx extensions.
-Classes, functions, decorators, and so on need to be added manually to the docs/api.rst file, but once included, the entries are auto-generated using type annotations and docstrings.
+The “API Reference” page is auto-generated using the autodoc, autosummary, intersphinx, and linkcode Sphinx extensions.
+These pages and sub-pages are auto-generated using type annotations and docstrings.

 Docstring Formatting